How do I move my washing machine?

 Step 1: make sure there's no more water in it

 Close the faucet before disconnecting the washing machine.
 Next, disconnect the drain hose from the faucet.
 Hold a bucket next to it, since the hose may still be filled with water.
 Then remove the drain hose from the drain and empty the hose in the bucket.
 Finally, place a towel near the filter on the front for the last bit of water.
-The filter is behind a hatch on the lower right side of the front.
+The filter is behind a hatch at the bottom right side of the front.

 Step 3: keep the washing machine upright during transport